Katingan Mentaya Project

 In 2009, Indonesia’s Ministry of Forestry set aside 349,860 ha of production forest as Ecosystem Restoration Areas.
 Of this area, 203,750 ha were designated to PT Rimba Makmur Utama (the project’s developer) in 2012.

-An Ecosystem Restoration Concession license has now been granted to around half of this area, with the remainder still under application, granting the company responsibility to work with local communities to carry out restoration, rehabilitation, and protection activities for the next 60 years.
+Ecosystem Restoration Concession licenses have now been granted and it is the companies responsibility to work with local communities to carry out restoration, rehabilitation, and protection activities for the next 60 years.

 Katingan Project Partners